mukaiizawa/Paren/readme.md

     license.txt -- Paren license file

 # Documentation
 Paren comes with a UNIX-like manual page system.

-First, you need to generate an index file with the following command.

-    $ paren mandb

-After creating the index file, you can refer to the manual with the man command as follows.
+You can refer to the manual with the man command as follows.

     $ paren man [PAGE]